California Cobb Salad gives the classic salad a west coast spin with the addition of crisp cucumber, sweet strawberries, and creamy avocado.

 When the eggs have cooled, chop them up, then also cook/chop 1/2lb chicken breasts and 1/2lb bacon.

-Between the California avocados and sweet strawberries, salty bacon and juicy tomatoes, each bite of this salad was a new experience.
+Between the California avocados and sweet strawberries, salty bacon and juicy tomatoes, each bite of this salad is a flavor-packed experience.
 Enjoy!

 Ingredients